Photography and travel blog

 Say bonjour to the best place in France for solo travel

 Paris is widely regarded as one of the most romantic tourist destinations in the world.
-However, Paris is also a magical city of lights perfect for the solo traveler looking to have transformative experiences of culture, events, music, art, history, beauty, and crepes.Seeing Paris by yourself is a wanderlust dream come true, so don’t let the thought of traveling to Paris alone dissuade you from planning that trip across the Atlantic.
+However, Paris is also a magical city of lights, perfect for the solo traveler looking to have transformative experiences of culture, events, music, art, history, beauty, and crepes.
+Experiencing Paris alone satisfies your wanderlust, so don't let the idea of traveling alone deter you from embarking on your journey across the Atlantic.
 We’ve made it our mission to scour every inch of this beautiful city to bring you these essential Paris traveling tips… now you can take your own Tour de France.

 Find the perfect place to stay

-Marais is a neighborhood for art-lovers, with a bustling nightlife and culturally rich art scene.
+Marais is a neighborhood for art lovers, with a bustling nightlife and culturally rich art scene.

-Ile Saint-Louis on the river offers a charming retreat from the rest of the city if you prefer a quieter spot away from the hustle and bustle.
+ÃŽle Saint-Louis on the river offers a charming retreat from the rest of the city if you prefer a quieter spot away from the hustle and bustle.

 Visit all the monuments and museums you can